Downtown Beijing goes quiet as zero-Covid policy smothers capital

 Beijing residents fear they may soon find themselves in the grip of the same draconian measures that have trapped most of Shanghai's 25 million people at home for several weeks.

-Officials there have said the eastern powerhouse city is winning its battle against China's worst outbreak since the pandemic began.
+Officials there have said the eastern powerhouse is winning its battle against the country's worst outbreak since the pandemic began.

 Yet the Shanghai lockdown has intensified, causing outrage and rare protest in the last major economy still glued to a zero-Covid policy.